GeorgeDavila/OpenCV_Various/README.md

 ### To Run
 in terminal:

 _pip install requirements.txt_    (skip this step if you already have recent versions of numpy and opencv-python, its just those 2 libraries.
-Works on current versions of those librearies as of May 2021)
+Works on current versions of those libraries as of May 2021)

 _python showAllCameras.py_